With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

-You’ll never be as massive as six-time Mr. O Phil Heath, but using his training methods can help you spur crazy growth while keeping an aesthetic physique.
-We spoke to Heath’s trainer, Hany Rambod, who also trained four-time Mr. O Jay Cutler and three-time Men’s Physique Olympia champ Jeremy Buendia.
+You’ll never be as massive as seven-time Mr. O Phil Heath, but using his training methods can help you spur crazy growth while keeping an aesthetic physique.
+We spoke to Heath’s trainer, Hany Rambod, who also trained four-time Mr. O Jay Cutler and four-time Men’s Physique Olympia champ Jeremy Buendia.
 Here are the secrets he used to help build the best bodies in the industry.

 Despite being on the road for a week each month, Heath typically trains five to six days per week.
 He follows a traditional body-part split, working his chest, back, legs, shoulders, and arms on separate days.
 Abs are sprinkled in on random training days but are always worked first, according to Rambod.